 - What is the history of the public market project?

 The Boston Public Market is a year-round market will be an opportunity to showcase the best of Massachusetts agriculture.
 It will house a variety of the region’s finest agricultural products in more than 25,000 square feet of indoor space.
 Featuring fresh produce, dairy, meats, seafood, specialty foods, flowers and more, the market has become a destination for quality, local products.
 Additionally, the market will offer extensive year-round community programming, educational events, and entertainment.

-The market site is located on the first floor of 136 Blackstone Street, adjacent the Haymarket T stop.
+The market site is located on the first floor of 100 Hanover Street, adjacent the Haymarket T stop.
 Also known as Parcel 7, the site is owned by the Massachusetts Department of Transportation (MassDOT), which made the site available for the market.
-Click here for a conceptual market layout.

 The Massachusetts Department of Agricultural Resources hired a private consultant, the Project for Public Spaces, to help propose a governing structure and a daily operational structure for the market.
 A formal process was then launched by the state to identify the appropriate management team.
 The Boston Public Market Association (BPMA) was selected.
 The BPMA is a not for profit, 501 (c)(3).

 People have been talking about a public market in Boston for decades.
 In 2001, a group of food enthusiasts, chefs, city and state officials, farmers and other members of the agricultural community envisioned a year-round public market in downtown Boston.
 This group went on to form an organization (now the Boston Public Market Association, or BPMA) that has been a passionate advocate for a public market.
 A variety of public and private agencies worked together to bring the vision to reality, including the Massachusetts Department of Agricultural Resources, MassDOT, the City of Boston, the BPMA, and other interested parties are working together to make this vision a reality – one that promises to be a culinary and agricultural landmark for Boston and the Commonwealth for generations to come.